All example files are included in the Model folder "ToyDropLanding" included with the OpenSim installation.

 - Repeat the plotting steps from Part II.B.
 Once again, instead of opening a new plot window, re-open the plot from Part II to add a new curve.
-Rename the new data curve from "subtalar_angle_r" to "Stiff AFO".
+Rename the new data curve from "subtalar_angle_r/subtalar_angle_r/value" to "Stiff AFO".

 - You have now simulated three different drop-landing conditions: without an AFO, with a soft AFO, and with a stiffer AFO.
 What differences in peak ankle inversion do you observe between the simulations?